D4wnstar/aetherwisp/Material physics/Atoms/Experiments/Stern-Gerlach experiment.md

 In the old way of thinking, there's no reason to think that we would see anything other than a smooth distribution of measured hits across the entire surface of the detector (see 4 in the figure).
 In the simple case of a hydrogen atom in the ground state, anything between $\mu_{B}$ and $-\mu_{B}$ would be fine, as it depends on how fast the atom is spinning.
 However, Bohr noted that this isn't the case. *Only* $\mu_{B}$ and $-\mu_{B}$ are allowed, but nothing in between.
 It's either spinning at a set (angular) speed in one direction, or at the same speed in the other.
 No in-between.

 In fact, the observed distribution (see 5 in the figure) was only peaked around two points, at the two extremes, with near zero measurements everywhere else.
 Some atoms were being pushed up, other were being pushed down, but all of them with the same force, as they all landed near the same point.
 This confirmed Bohr's vision: there can only be discrete angular momenta.
 This behavior matched what would would expect out of a spinning particle and more.
 Not only did the atoms possess some sort of *intrinsic* magnetic dipole (and thus angular momentum), it was also *quantized*, just as Bohr had predicted.
-This intrinsic angular momentum was, in reference to the classical counterpart, named [[spin]].
+This intrinsic angular momentum was, in reference to the classical counterpart, named [[Spin]].
 ### A correction
 The formula we derived for $\mu$ works well enough for orbital momentum, but displays issues for spin.
 In reality, for spin specifically, this relationship is not quite correct, but the proof is not within the scope or historical context of this article.
 Quantum mechanics tells us that there is a factor, called the (electron spin) **[[g-factor]]** $g$, that rescales this equation, such that
 $$\mu_{e}=g\frac{eS_{e}}{2m_{e}}$$